Welcome to Swallows class page

 Maths

-In Maths, the children will begin the term by exploring practical topics such as mass, capacity, and temperature, helping them develop a solid understanding of measurement in real-life contexts.
-As the weeks progress, they will move on to learning about fractions and telling the time, building on their existing knowledge and applying it in different ways.
+In Maths we will be looking at statistics.
+We will learn about the different ways that data can be collected and use tally charts, pictograms and bar charts to represent this data.
+We will also explore how to interpret and understand the data represented.
+As the weeks progress, we will move on to learning about telling the time, building on their existing knowledge and applying it in different ways.
 Towards the end of the term, we will be revisiting and consolidating all the key concepts covered so far, ensuring the children are confident and well-prepared as they continue their maths journey.

 Science